• Blog

 What is duty drawback?

-A duty drawback is a reimbursement for specific duties, taxes, and fees paid on imported goods, which can be claimed upon their exportation or destruction to recover costs associated with international trade.
+A duty drawback is a refund of up to 99% of specific duties, taxes, and fees paid on imported goods, which can be claimed upon their exportation or destruction.

 Who can benefit from duty drawback?

-What types of duty drawback programs are available?
+What are the main types of duty drawback?

 Brad McBride, CEO and Founder of Zero Down Supply Chain Solutions is a dynamic leader with over 30 years of experience in the supply chain sector.
 His journey began at Consolidated Freightways in 1988, where he mastered freight logistics and pricing.
 His career led him to Eagle Global Logistics, diving into international freight forwarding and leading high-volume shipping projects.